johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-01-01-webpack-configuring-loader-with-query/index.md

 ## What exactly is `query` / `options`?

 Good question.
 Well, strictly speaking it's 2 possible things; both ways to configure a webpack loader.
-Classically `query` was a string which could be appended to the name of the loader much like a `<a href="https://en.wikipedia.org/wiki/Query_string">query string</a>` but actually with [greater powers](https://github.com/webpack/loader-utils#parsequery):
+Classically `query` was a string which could be appended to the name of the loader much like a [`query string`](https://en.wikipedia.org/wiki/Query_string) but actually with [greater powers](https://github.com/webpack/loader-utils#parsequery):

 ```js
 module.exports = {